-This can often seem very confusing to patients, because there are so many excuses different part-time or group scheduled clinics have as to why it takes so long to complete an abortion procedure.
-The answer is actually not complex at all, because it is all simply about how patients are scheduled in many abortion clinics.
+This is often very confusing to patients, because there are so many excuses different part-time or group scheduled clinics have as to why it takes so long to complete an abortion procedure.
+The answer is actually not complex at all, because it is all simply about how patients are scheduled in many limited care abortion clinics.
 Most delays are due to the fact that limited option abortion clinics schedule everyone at the same time, in groups, and maybe just one or two days a week or on limited days such as Saturdays if they can get a doctor to come and perform the abortions.
 This is often why the part -time limited care clinics often advise patients the office visit will take 5-6 hours.
 The extra time, while unnecessary, is just spent waiting to obtain care or waiting for a part-time doctor to arrive.
 If the doctor can’t make it or travel is delayed, all appointments may be cancelled.
 If the doctor does not work at the clinic as their primary job, you may have to wait for this doctor to arrive which can be unpredictable as doctors can’t always predict when they are available from other responsibilities.
 This method of scheduling in limited care abortion clinics may make your appointment on a first-come, first-serve basis.
-If you get there at your scheduled time, you may have to literally wait for hours to be seen.
+Even if you get there at your scheduled time, you may have to literally wait for hours to be seen.
 Also, if a facility doesn’t have a regularly scheduled physician, patients may have to wait for the part-time independent physician to arrive, sometimes after finishing their primary job.
 Abortion clinics that only offer services on certain limited days with contracted physicians are not always available, so weekends and unusual scheduling times are common.
 This can result in large groups of patients being scheduled all at the same time on these days, which can be on Saturdays usually.
 In these overbooked environments, usually everyone gets the same appointment time and depending on when you arrive in line, your wait can be several hours long.
 Fortunately, patients now have more options then they did back then.